yamafaktory/jql/README.md

 ### Archlinux

-The AUR package is maintained by @frol.
+The AUR package is maintained by @barklan.

 ```sh
 yay -S jql